naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_www20/README.md

 - Identifying Referential Intention with Heterogeneous Contexts
 - Learning the Structure of Auto-Encoding Recommenders
 - Traffic Flow Prediction via Spatial Temporal Graph Neural Network
-- Searching for Embeddings in a Haystack: Link Prediction on Knowledge Graphs with Subgraph Pruning

 </details>